grammyjs/website/site/docs/plugins/autoquote.md

 </CodeGroupItem>
 </CodeGroup>

-### Usage for Every Route
+### In for All Routes

-Use this if you want absolutelly every possible message sent from your bot to quote the triggering message.
+If you want every sent message to reply the messages that triggered them, you can apply the plugin this way:

 <CodeGroup>
   <CodeGroupItem title="TypeScript" active>